-- Trained staff regarding a specific social, emotional or mental health difficulty such as attachment, depression, separation anxiety. - 'Lego therapy - Organisational / environmental change such as a designated working area with few distractions; small group working - In academy specialist assessments such as the Boxhall Profile, - Individual Risk Assessment - Specialist assessments by Educational Psychologist or CAMHS. - Observation and advice from County's Education Support Behaviour and Attendance Service (ESBAS) - Individualised intervention such as counselling, Life Coaching. - Targeted support from an additional adult to implement preventative strategies on the risk assessment meet and greet, support for transitions. - Different timetable arrangements including short term reduced timetable with the aim of successful reintegration.
+- Trained staff regarding a specific social, emotional or mental health difficulty such as attachment, depression, separation anxiety. - 'Lego therapy - Organisational / environmental change such as a designated working area with few distractions; small group working - In academy specialist assessments such as the Boxhall Profile, - Individual Risk Assessment - Specialist assessments by Educational Psychologist or CAMHS. - Advice from County's TASS (Team around the school setting) - Individualised intervention such as counselling, Life Coaching. - Targeted support from an additional adult to implement preventative strategies on the risk assessment meet and greet, support for transitions. - Different timetable arrangements including short term reduced timetable with the aim of successful reintegration.